randyf333/Oracle-GenAI-Samples/README.md

-Code learned from lessons in lessons in Oracles 2024 Generative AI Certification courses
+Code learned from lessons in Oracles 2024 Generative AI Certification courses.
+The genAI.py file is a very simple chatbot while memorydemo.py demonstrates the ability for chatbots to remember previous conversations and inputs.